 Add some brown rice, vegetables, and seasonings and you have a dish that’s overflowing with flavor and nutrition.

 Tex Mex Beans and Rice is a fabulous source of fiber so you’ll feel fuller longer and with less food, helping you to reach your weight loss goals easier.

 Tex Mex Beans and Rice is also a flexible dish.
-Add different toppings like diced avocado, salsa or fresh diced tomatoes, cilantro and lime juice, chopped olives, or guacamole.
+Add different toppings like sour cream, diced avocado, salsa or fresh diced tomatoes, cilantro and lime juice, chopped olives, or guacamole.
 Change up your seasonings.
 Or use leftovers as a taco or burrito filling.

 Happy Meatless Monday to you!
 I hope you have a great week!

 - 2 medium onions, diced small (I use my food chopper to cut the onions and carrots because it's super fast, and it keeps the onions from making me cry.)

 - 4 cloves garlic, minced or diced small